win-acme/win-acme/docs/reference/settings.md

 ### `RSAKeyBits`
 Default: `3072`

 The key size to sign the certificate with.
-Minimum is 1024.
+Minimum is 2048.

+### `ECCurve`
+Default: `secp384r1`

+The curve to use for EC certificates.

 ### `PrivateKeyExportable`
 Default: `False`